hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 # Artifact for "Finding Typing Compiler Bugs" (PLDI'22)

-This artifact is for the conditionally accepted PLDI'22 paper titled "Finding Typing Compiler Bugs".
+This artifact is for the PLDI'22 paper titled
+"Finding Typing Compiler Bugs".

 An archived version of the artifact is also available on Zenodo.